Seilamuk/Seilamuk-/Android/Android-Advanced-Usage.md

 startAppBanner.hideBanner();
 ```

-Where ``R.id.startAppBanner`` is the banner's id from the manifest file.
+Where ``R.id.startAppBanner`` is the banner's id from the layout XML file.

 In order to show the banner again, simply use the showBanner() method.